The Devil Wears Prada (film): International

-Weisberger's novel had been translated into 37 different languages, giving the movie a strong potential foreign audience.
+Weisberger's novel has been translated into 37 different languages, giving the movie a strong potential foreign audience.
 The international box office would ultimately deliver 60% of the film's gross.
 "We did our European premiere at the Venice Film Festival", Gabler says, where the city's gondoliers wore red T-shirts with the film's logo.
 "So many people around the world were captivated by the glossy fashion world.
 It was sexy and international."

 The Devil Wears Prada topped the charts on its first major European release weekend on October 9, after a strong September Oceania and Latin America opening.
 It would be the highest-grossing film that weekend in the United Kingdom, Spain and Russia, taking in $41.5 million overall.
-Continued strong weekends as it opened across the rest of Europe helped it remain atop the overseas charts for the rest of the month.
-By the end of the year only its Chinese opening remained; it was released there at the end of February 2007 and took in $2.4 million.
+The film continued with strong weekends as it opened across the rest of Europe, which helped it remain atop the overseas charts for the rest of the month.
+By the end of the year, only its Chinese opening remained; it was released in the country at the end of February 2007 and took in $2.4 million.

 The greatest portion of the $201.8 million total international box office came from the United Kingdom, with $26.5 million.
-Germany was next with $23.1 million, followed by Italy at $19.3 million and France at $17.9 million.
-Outside Europe, Japanese box office was the highest at $14.6 million, followed by Australia at $12.6 million.
+Germany was second, with $23.1 million, followed by Italy at $19.3 million and France at $17.9 million.
+Beyond Europe, the Japanese box office was the highest, at $14.6 million, followed by Australia, at $12.6 million.